 However, employers are also protected.
 While some reasonable accommodations should be made to assist the employee during their struggle with depression, not all employers must acquiesce to every demand.
 If the accommodation is considered to be an unfair burden or hardship for the employer, they are protected from legal action.
 Also, small companies with fewer than 14 employees or that only operate 19 weeks or less per year are exempt from the provisions in Title 1 of the ADA.

-Can I Lose My Job Because of Depression?
+Can You Lose Your Job Because of Depression and Anxiety

 If an employer has made accommodations for an employee who is struggling with depression, and the employee fails to fulfill their basic job duties to a satisfactory level, the employer can terminate the employee.
 This pertains to employees who disclosed their mental health disorder, provided medical documentation, and requested and received a reasonable accommodation under the ADA.